ArcBees/dev-site/site/src/main/markdown/gwtp/tutorials/index.md

 TextBox nameField;
 ```

-Then, a nameField attribute could be accessed by using a simple getter method for instance.
+Then, a nameField attribute could be accessed by using a simple getter method, for instance.

 ```java
 public String getTextFromNameField() {